Monitoring Country

 Feral Goats are a threat to healthy Country

-Goats can harm Country because they foul waterholes and graze and browse on a wide variety of native vegetation, leading to:
+Feral goats can harm Country because they foul waterholes and graze and browse on a wide variety of native vegetation, leading to:

 - Decline in native plant health from overgrazing